HungParfait/nd0821-c3-starter-code/starter/model_card.md

 * fbeta: 0.3826578699340245

 ## Ethical Considerations
-Since the dataset consists of public available data with highly aggregated census data no harmful unintended use of the data has to be addressed.
+- Since the dataset consists of public available data with highly aggregated census data no harmful unintended use of the data has to be addressed.
+- Based on correlation matrix between race feature and target label.
+So I EDA and see the feature importance of the ML model
 ## Caveats and Recommendations
 It should be better if a larger dataset is used.